Treatment of non-Hodgkin lymphoma in Germany

 - HDAC inhibitors

 - Kinase inhibitors

-New approaches to the stem cell transplantation.
-With the autotransplantation, there is still high risk of the recurrent entering of the tumor cells into the bone marrow.
+New approaches to the stem cells transplantation.
+There is a high risk of re-inserting tumor cells into the bone marrow during the autotransplantation.
 Monoclonal antibodies are used to reduce this possibility.
 Antibodies help to get rid of the lymphoma cells from the stem cells culture before last ones are transplanted to the patient.